open-telemetry/opentelemetry-dotnet/README.md

 minutes](./docs/trace/getting-started/README.md).

 This repository includes multiple installable components, available on [NuGet](https://www.nuget.org/profiles/OpenTelemetry).
-Each package has its individual `README.md` file, which covers the instruction on how to install and how to get started.
+Each component has its individual `README.md` file, which covers the instruction on how to install and how to get started.
 To find all the available components, please take a look at the `src` folder.